-We have used stock options to compensate our named executive officers in the form of initial grants in connection with the named executive officer's appointment to his or her position, generally on an annual basis thereafter, and also at various times, including, prior to our initial public offering, concurrent with our preferred stock financings in order to address dilution to existing options attributable to such financings.
-Prior to our initial public offering, the award of stock options to our named executive officers has been made upon the recommendation of the compensation committee and the approval of our board of directors.
-Subsequent to our initial public offering, such awards have been made upon the approval of our compensation committee.
+We have used stock options to compensate our named executive officers in the form of initial grants in connection with the named executive officer's appointment to his or her position, generally on an annual basis thereafter.
+Prior to our initial public offering, the award of stock options to our named executive officers was made upon the recommendation of the compensation committee and the approval of our board of directors.
+Subsequent to our initial public offering, such awards have been made upon the approval of our compensation committee, or in the case of Drs.
+Kauffman and Shacham, upon the approval of our board of directors following the recommendation of the compensation committee.
 None of our named executive officers is currently party to an employment or other service agreement with us that provides for automatic award of stock options.
-We have granted stock options to our named executive officers with time-based vesting, and, prior to our initial public offering, with performance-based vesting and an ability to early exercise.
+Since our initial public offering, we have granted stock options to our named executive officers with time-based vesting.
 The options that we grant to our named executive officers with time-based vesting typically become exercisable as to 25% of the shares underlying the option on the first anniversary of the grant date, and as to an additional 1/48th of the shares underlying the option on a monthly basis thereafter.
 The options that we have granted to our named executive officers with performance-based vesting become exercisable upon the attainment of certain operational milestone events recommended by the compensation committee and approved by our board of directors.
-The options that we have granted to our named executive officers with an ability to early exercise are immediately exercisable in full, provided that any shares issued upon exercise will remain subject to the original vesting terms.
-In addition, such shares that are vested or unvested are subject to repurchase by us in the event such named executive officer ceases service to us or our successor in the capacity of an employee, officer, director or consultant for cause.
-Unvested shares are subject to repurchase by us in the event such named executive officer ceases service to us or our successor, other than for cause.
 For all options, vesting rights cease upon, and exercise rights cease shortly after, termination of employment or other service except in the case of death or disability.
-Prior to the exercise of an option, the holder has no rights as a stockholder with r
+Prior to the exercise of an option, the holder has no rights as a stockholder with respect to the shares subject to such option, including no voting rights and no right to receive dividends or dividend equivalents.